Aru, Jammu and Kashmir: Tourism

 The Aru valley is noted for its scenic meadows.
-It is popular among the tourists for its peaceful environment and scenic beauty.
+It is popular among the tourists for its natural environment and scenery.

-The village is a base camp for trekkers to the Kolahoi Glacier, the Tarsar-Marsar lakes and the Katrinag valley.
-It is also a base for the treks to Lidderwat, the Vishansar-Kishansar lakes and Kangan.
+The village is a base camp for trekkers to the Kolahoi Glacier, the Tarsar–Marsar lakes and the Katrinag valley.
+It is also a base for the treks to Lidderwat, the Vishansar–Kishansar lakes and Kangan.
 The Kolahoi is the largest glacier in the Kashmir Valley, and is located near Mt.
 Kolahoi (5425m), the highest peak in the Valley.
 A number of hotels, restaurants and huts are available for boarding and lodging.

 There are about 20 alpine lakes, peaks and meadows around the Aru Valley.
 In the winters, when Aru receives heavy snowfall, skiing and heliskiing are practiced.
-Other popular tourist activities include fishing of trout in the Lidder river, trekking, hiking, horse riding, sightseeing and photography.
+Other tourist activities include fishing of trout in the Lidder river, trekking, hiking, horse riding, sightseeing and photography.

 Overa-Aru Biosphere Reserve

 The Overa-Aru Biosphere Reserve is located 76 km from the state capital Srinagar.
-It has the status of a Wildlife sanctuary, and is spread over an area of 511 km2.
-The altitude ranges from 3000 to 5425 m above the sea level.
-It is famous for several rare and endangered species.
+It has the status of a wildlife sanctuary, and is spread over an area of 511 km2.
+The altitude ranges from 3,000 to 5,425 m above the sea level.
+It is known for several rare and endangered species.